01 — The Short Answer

 The result is systematic overspending in the first week, creating a structural deficit that will compound across the rest of the month.
 By day 7 or 8, the real discretionary budget has already been partially spent, though the account balance may still look manageable.
 You can read more about the psychological roots of these patterns in our paycheck-to-paycheck psychology analysis.

-Week two and three are where the collapse is built, not where it is felt.
+Weeks two and three are where being broke gets built, not where it is felt.

 The middle of the month feels fine.
 Spending normalizes.
 There is no alarm.
 This is the drift zone — the phase where individually reasonable decisions accumulate into a collectively unreasonable total.
 The coffee is reasonable.
 The lunch is reasonable.
 The convenience purchase on Tuesday is reasonable.
 The minor upgrade is reasonable.
 None of them feel like a decision that will matter at the end of the month.
 Together, they will.